mapninja/Earthsys144/GLOSSARY.md

 A specific geographic area selected for analysis or mapping.
 An AOI helps limit your work to the place relevant to your question.

+## Absolute Change

+The raw numeric difference between one value and another.
+In GIS tables, absolute change is often calculated by subtracting an earlier value from a later one.

 ## Attribute

 Descriptive information associated with a spatial feature or raster cell.
 For example, a school point may have attributes such as name, enrollment, or address.